Kryha/zk-gaming-toolkit/README.md

 ```

 This will build the API and deploy it on the minikube cluster.

-The first build will take some time, in the meantime you can [make the most of it and spend it in a useful way](https://theuselessweb.com/).

 To check the status of your pods, run: